The Road Less Travelled: Being a Dad with Cystic Fibrosis

 I had more to consider as a parent with CF than other parents.
 As I said before, sometimes I had to go against my instincts and put my health second.
 There was the extra tiredness to contend with, for example, alongside the increased risk of infection and exposure to the elements when I took Felix out of the house.

 More so than most parents, I'm aware of the risks of being too close to Felix when he has the sniffles.
 As harsh as it sounds, I shield myself by not kissing him at these times.
-I certainly do not share his eating utensils, cups and food.
+I certainly do not share his eating utensils, cups, and food.
 One example of my desire to protect myself from cross-infection is that I will never eat the same ice cream as him.
 I see so many parents doing this without a second thought.

 I miss out on particular life moments with him, but common sense has to prevail.
-I wouldn't be happy with myself if I let my guard down and subsequently got a cold from him, which could deteriorate my health.
+I wouldn't be happy with myself if I let my guard down and subsequently got a cold or the flu from him, which could deteriorate my health.
 I am delighted to be his dad, but it comes with certain limitations.

 Generally, I do as much as I can.
 I act like any typical dad when I'm running around with Felix, which I know he appreciates.
 One special bond is our love of sports.
 Indeed, we now play field hockey for the same team on Saturdays in London, which is magical.

-Tim Wotton and his son, Felix, playing hockey for their team in London, United Kingdom.(Photo provided by Tim Wotton)
+Tim Wotton and his son, Felix, playing hockey for their team in London, United Kingdom (Photo provided by Tim Wotton)

 I don’t hide my illness from my son